304 North Cardinal St.

 Introduction to the German Butterball potatoes

-The German Butterball Potato is one of the most popular potato varieties for baked potatoes.
-These potatoes are also wonderfully roasted, either on their own or alongside a roast.
+The German Butterball potato is one of the most popular potato varieties for baked potatoes.
+These potatoes are also wonderful roasted, either on their own or alongside a meaty roast.
 This heirloom variety is known for its dense waxy texture and buttery creamy taste.

-If you are looking to grow German Butterball Potatoes in your garden, you can purchase seed potatoes online or from specialty gardening stores.
-Some local farmer’s markets and nurseries may also carry these gourmet potato varieties.
+Purchase seed potatoes online or from specialty gardening centers.
+Some local farmer’s markets and nurseries may also carry this gourmet potato variety.
 When purchasing seed potatoes, be sure to look for healthy, disease-free tubers that are firm and free of blemishes.

 Preparing German Butterball seed potatoes for planting